 - First, take your child’s measurements.
 You will need to know the size of the neck opening and the length for the cape.
 Measure from your child’s neckline to just under his knees for the length of the cape.
-Measure the circumference around the neck (loosely, since you don’t want to strangle him).
+Loosely measure the circumference around the neck.
 From there, find the radius of the neckline circle—just divide the circumference number by π or 3.14, and you have your diameter.
 (C=3.14r).
 Halve that amount and you have your radius.

 - Next, measure and mark another half circle for the bottom of the cape using the cape length measurement you made earlier.
 Measure from the neck line markings you just made to make the next half circle shape.